diegesisandmimesis/zebraPuzzle/README.md

-In addition to how the configuration was declared above, you can create an empty config and add to it programatically.
+In addition to how the configuration was declared above, you can create an empty config and add to it programmatically.
 For example:
 ```
     local cfg = new ZebraPuzzleConfig();